GoldenGory/GoldenGory/README.md

 - 👋 Hi, I’m @GoldenGory.
 I am a student at UAT.
-- I am in the Game Design course, currently on my 3rd year.
+- I am in the Game Design course.
 - I have a little bit of HTML, BBCode, and CSS knowledge, but I'm still SO new!
 - I am using this GITHUB for my class and personal projects! :)
 - Thank you for viewing my page!